-"SIMPLY STRONG gives me a way of motivating my pupils again" which exercise is right for each individual child.
+Ursula Eichler: At Vital4Heart, by contrast, it's all about anchors and rituals, which can be in much too short supply in everyday life.
+In the course of a phase lasting eight or nine weeks, it becomes clear which exercise is right for each individual child.
 By repeating this particular exercise, the pupils can get in touch with their emotions in a more and more attentive way.